IcQuackson/so_long/README.md

 •The player should not be able to move into walls.\
 •At every move, the current number of movements must be displayed in the shell.\
 •You have to use a 2D view (top-down or profile)\
-•The game doesn’t have to be real time\
 \
 Graphic management\
 •Your program has to display the image in a window.\